francesco-scar/3d-conf/001/README.md

 ### Credits and License
-The big part of the work was made by the developer of the Marlin firmware, you can find its license and authors in the `Marlin-2.0.x_firmware_TMC2130` folder or in their repository.
+The big part of the work was made by the developers of the Marlin firmware, you can find its license and authors in the `Marlin-2.0.x_firmware_TMC2130` folder or in their repository.
 I have no credits for that work, I'm just a normal user who configured their software to use a specific printer, nothing else.
 Thank you.